CreatorOS/twitter-dapp/LEARN.md

 ```
 In the createTweet function, there is an unsigned variable named `time` which takes the Transaction created time as a UNIX timestamp in its value.
 A `hash` variable is created which is a  derive primitive type of bytes32 which holds 32 bytes. `hash` variable takes a invoke nested function return.

 `keccak256` is a function that computes the Keccak-256 hash of the input.
-It gives a signature hash of the input data.  <b>`keccak256` shouldn't be confused with sha256.
-They Both are relatively the same.</b>
+It gives a signature hash of the input data.  **`keccak256` shouldn't be confused with sha256.
+They Both are relatively the same.**

 `keccak256` takes another function as input. `abi.encodePacked` takes a list of different data types and return bytes of memory. `abi.encodePacked` performs packed encoding (Packed Encoding also called ASN.1 which takes any kind of data types or cross-platform data and return a single encoded data.) `abi.encodePacked` gives an ambiguous encoding which doesn't mean for anything.